dashaub/PBDP/hw2/Shaub_David_HW2.md

 ![iostat with 16 threads](8_cpuio_iostat_16.png)

 \newpage

+\begin{center}
+CPU utilization on process threads with \textbf{8 cores}:
+\end{center}

+\begin{center}
+IO (writes in MB/s) utilization on \textbf{8 cores}:
+\end{center}

 Some notable differences between the 4 CPU and 8 CPU configuration include:

 * CPU saturation occurs later: with each program running with 2 threads, there is not contention for the CPU, and even up to 4 threads each both programs run contentedly.
-* The kernel appears to provide more "fair" scheduling the two competeting resources when 8 threads are used: the IO-heavy job does not entirely crowd out the CPU-heavy job
+* The kernel appears to provide more "fair" scheduling the two competeting resources when 8 threads are used: the IO-heavy job does not entirely crowd out the CPU-heavy job.
+* The 8 CPU system achieves a higher IO rate with more threads, likely because there is less contention for CPU resources compared with the 4 CPU machine.

 \newpage
 ### Problem 4